striezel/thermos/src/db2csv/readme.md

 ```
 thermos-db2csv [OPTIONS]

-Writes thermal sensor data and CPU load from a SQLite 3 file to a CSV file.
+Writes thermal sensor data and CPU load from an SQLite 3 file to a CSV file.

 options:
   -? | --help            - Shows this help message.